Yuji-Shimohira-Calvo/ALRinUS/README.md

 The data allow us to intersectionally explore:

-1. Race/ethnicity,
+1. race/ethnicity,
 2. naturalization/citizenship status,
 3. sector of the economy or industry,
-4. detailed geographical dispersion of strikes over time, and
+4. detailed geographical dispersion of strikes over time,
 5. a proxy measure for strike repression through number of (new) workers before/after the strike or lockout.

 These data are complemented with data on underlying racial/ethnic composition at the state level, which we derive from the *Integrated Public Use Microdata Series* (IPUMS) and the Millenial Edition of *Historical Statistics of the United States*.